asrashley/j4-saltash/README.md

 ```

 ## Installation
-Use the standard Joomla install system to install garibaldi.zip
+Use the standard Joomla install system to install saltash.zip

 ## Template Options
 ### Basic Options